stowball/hucssley-hireup-demo-vue/hucssley-classes.md

 Below is a complete list of all the classes in Hucssley by default and their individual configurations.
 You'll see that some classes reference the same variables, to make customizing them to your specific project easier.

-*Classes map 1:1 to with CSS properties unless otherwise specified.*
+*Note: Classes map 1:1 to with CSS properties unless otherwise specified.*

 ### hu-align-content